Henry Watkins Allen: Civil War

-After Abraham Lincolns victory in the 1860 Presidential election and multiple southern states seceding from the United States, Louisiana Governor Thomas Moore authorized a secession convention set for January 1861.
+After Abraham Lincoln's victory in the 1860 Presidential election and multiple southern states seceding from the United States, Louisiana Governor Thomas Moore authorized a secession convention set for January 1861.
 In 1860, Allen enlisted as a private in the Delta Rifle Company and was later promoted to lieutenant colonel of the 4th Louisiana Infantry Regiment.
 Before the secession convention met, Governor Moore ordered the Louisiana militia to seize federal forts and armories throughout the state.
 Allen took part in the seizure of the Baton Rouge arsenal, the federal fort at Berwick Bay, and was the commander of the garrison of Ship Island.

 In early March 1862, he was promoted to colonel and marched to northern Mississippi where he served under the command of General Albert Sidney Johnson.
 As part of the Army of Mississippi, he moved into Tennessee and fought in the Battle of Shiloh where he was injured after being shot in the face.
 He was then stationed at Vicksburg where he commanded an ad hoc brigade consisting of elements of the 4th and 5th Louisiana Infantry Regiments.
 After the fall of New Orleans to Union forces, Major General Mansfield Lowell had ordered three batteries of heavy guns be dismantled and sent to Vicksburg.
 Allen was tasked with mounting them, but came under fire from the Union Navy during their construction.
 Allen oversaw the completion of the batteries after drawing his revolver and threatening to personally shoot anyone who abandoned their station.

 During the Battle of Baton Rouge, Allen commanded a brigade and led the assault on Nims' battery.
-During the attack, he was severely injured in both legs from a canon blast.
+During the attack, he was severely injured in both legs from a cannon blast.
 Allen refused to allow a doctor to amputate one of his legs and he needed the use of crutches for the rest of his life.
 In early 1863, while recuperating, Allen served as military judge in Jackson, Mississippi and he suffered further injuries while escaping a hotel fire.
 He was promoted to the rank of brigadier general by the Confederate Congress and was assigned to Shreveport, then serving as the state capital of Confederate Louisiana, to organize paroled prisoners of war.